itucsdb1513/itucsdb1513/docs/user/Ahmet Gulum.rst

 Delete Benefit
 --------------
-The benefit can be deleted from the table by name.
+A benefit can be deleted from the table by name.
 After entering the name to be deleted , "Delete Benefit" button is clicked.